fabiovix/py-ads1256/README.md

 ## Learn by example

-To understand, let analyze this code:
+To understand, let's analyze this code:

     import ads1256
     ads1256.inicia(str(1),"2d5")